amittailor15/LGMVIP-WebDev/README.md

-# School result management system
+# Student Result Management System

 The main objective of Student Result Management System is to provide the examination results to the students and institutions in a simple manner.
 By a result analyzer with subject status and marks is an application tool for displaying the results in secure way.